-The Highground is honored to have been chosen as the home of The National Native American Vietnam Veterans Memorial.
-Unanimous approval for this decision was given at the annual Congress of Native American Indians held in Denver, CO in 1994.
+The Highground is honored to have been chosen as the home of The National Native American Vietnam Veterans Memorial, “The Forgotten Warrior.”
+Unanimous approval for this decision was given at the annual conference of the National Congress of American Indians held in Denver, CO in 1994.

-Dedicated in 1995, The National Native American Vietnam Veterans Memorial is the first national memorial to come to The Highground.
+Dedicated September 16, 1995, The National Native American Vietnam Veterans Memorial is the first national memorial to come to The Highground.

 (Stay Tuned Audio of this Tribute Coming Soon)